Long-tail traffic: Network performance

 In some cases, an increase in the Hurst parameter can lead to a reduction in network performance.
 The extent to which heavy-tailedness degrades network performance is determined by how well congestion control is able to shape source traffic into an on-average constant output stream while conserving information.
 Congestion control of heavy-tailed traffic is discussed in the following section.

 Traffic self-similarity negatively affects primary performance measures such as queue size and packet-loss rate.
 The queue length distribution of long-tail traffic decays more slowly than with Poisson sources.

 However, long-range dependence implies nothing about its short-term correlations which affect performance in small buffers.

 For heavy-tailed traffic, extremely large bursts occur more frequently than with light-tailed traffic.
 Additionally, aggregating streams of long-tail traffic typically intensifies the self-similarity ("burstiness") rather than smoothing it, compounding the problem.

 The graph above right, taken from, presents a queueing performance comparison between traffic streams of varying degrees of self-similarity.
 Note how the queue size increases with increasing self-similarity of the data, for any given channel utilisation, thus degrading network performance.

-In the modern network environment with multimedia and other QoS sensitive traffic streams comprising a growing fraction of network traffic, second-order performance measures in the form of “jitter” such as delay variation and packet loss variation are of import to provisioning user-specified QoS.
+In the modern network environment with multimedia and other QoS sensitive traffic streams comprising a growing fraction of network traffic, second-order performance measures in the form of jitter, such as delay variation and packet loss variation, are important to provisioning user-specified QoS.
 Self-similar burstiness is expected to exert a negative influence on second-order performance measures.

-Packet-switching-based services, such as the Internet (and other networks that employ IP) are best-effort services, so degraded performance, although undesirable, can be tolerated.
+Packet-switching-based services, such as the Internet (and other networks that employ IP), are best-effort services, so degraded performance, although undesirable, can be tolerated.
 However, since the connection is contracted, ATM networks need to keep delays and jitter within negotiated limits.

 Self-similar traffic exhibits the persistence of clustering which has a negative impact on network performance.